RandomFractals/CyberDash/README.md

 # V2.0 TODO

+- Plug in smarter sentiments lib or service call for rating quoted tweets without links.
 - hook up redis and check for tweet duplicates from tweeps that post same articles every day for promo

 # This Twitter Bot 3rd party API References